aherbert/gdsc-smlm/docs/index.rst

      - Draws an overlay on an image using all the localisations from a results dataset.

    * - :ref:`results_plugins:Load Localisations`
-     - Loads loca
-       lisation data from a delimited text file
+     - Loads localisation data from a delimited text file.

+   * - :ref:`results_plugins:Trace Exporter`
+     - Export traced datasets to file.

    * - :ref:`results_plugins:Filter Results`
      - Filters a list of localisations using signal strength, coordinate shift and PSF width.

    * - :ref:`results_plugins:Crop Results`
-     - Filters a set of localisations using a 2D bounding rectangle
+     - Filters a set of localisations using a 2D bounding rectangle.

+   * - :ref:`results_plugins:ROI Crop Results`
+     - Filters a set of localisations using any ``ImageJ`` region of interest (ROI).

    * - :ref:`results_plugins:Free Filter Results`
      - Filters a list of localisations using a custom filter specified using a text description.
-Multiple filters can be combined with AND/OR operators
+Multiple filters can be combined with AND/OR operators.

    * - :ref:`results_plugins:Split Results`
      - Splits a set of localisation results using a 2D mask.

+   * - :ref:`results_plugins:Translate Results`
+     - Allows the localisations in a dataset to be translated.

+   * - :ref:`results_plugins:3D Results Viewer`
+     - Show an interactive 3D view of the localisations in a dataset.

    * - :ref:`results_plugins:Results Match Calculator`
      - Calculate the match statistics between two results sets.